sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/dev-experience/index.md

 To prepare a new issue of the newsletter, create a PR for the latest newsletter issue here following the conventions in the [previous newsletters](./newsletter.md).
 Some tips:

 - You can refer to [`dx-announce` issues and PRs](https://github.com/sourcegraph/sourcegraph/issues?q=+is%3Aclosed+sort%3Aupdated-desc+label%3Adx-announce) for content ideas!
-  - Adding `closed:>YYYY-MM-DD` will filter the list down to just things that have changed since the last newsletter issue.
+  - Adding a `closed:>YYYY-MM-DD` will filter the list down to just things that have been closed since the last newsletter issue.
 - To include images, either [follow the official guide](../../../../../handbook/editing/handbook-images-video.md) or upload images to a GitHub issue - this will provide a shareable link.

 Once the newsletter is ready and reviewed, merge the PR.
 Then copy and paste the rendered newsletter from the handbook (you can set this up locally with `yarn dev`) into a draft newsletter.
 You will need to remove the background color from the pasted content, but the formatting should otherwise just work.